unrealwork/atsd-use-cases/USMortality/README.md

 | Dallas       | TX     | West-South-Central  | 8923.0      | 1300092    |
 ```

 This query has a similar structure to some of the examples we have already looked at.
-In this example, the `LIMIT` clause is introduced.
-This clause caps the number of rows that can be returned,
+In this example, the `LIMIT` clause caps the number of rows that can be returned,
 which in this case is 10.
 The line `AND datetime > current_year` returns values from 2016-01-01T00:00:00.000Z to 2016-10-01T00:00:00.000Z.

 The [`OPTION (ROW_MEMORY_THRESHOLD {n})`](https://github.com/axibase/atsd-docs/tree/master/api/sql#row_memory_threshold-option) instructs the database to perform processing in memory as opposed to a temporary table if the number of rows is within the specified threshold {n}.
 If